tmphat1312/movred/README.md

 npm run db:port
 ```

+> **Note**: Since other types of data are too large to include in the source, if possible please find some time to scrape data following the instruction below.

-Second, scrape some data from [`tmdb API`](https://developer.themoviedb.org/docs/getting-started) by running:
+Second (optional), scrape some data from [`tmdb API`](https://developer.themoviedb.org/docs/getting-started) by running (it will take a while):

 ```bash
 npm run db:scrape